Skip to content

 In 1672, Christian Sind(t), a citizen of Linz, was granted the privilege of establishing a wool factory.
 It developed into what is probably the oldest large-scale industry in the country.
 After several changes of ownership, the factory was nationalized by Maria Theresa in 1754 and initially produced sheep’s wool products.
 Later, the factory also produced fine cashmere wool cloth, carpets, printed tablecloths and upholstery fabrics.

-The factory was a pioneer of its time, introducing fixed working hours and early social provision.
-It coordinated tens of thousands of workers in home work, reaching its peak in 1791: out of 49,292 employees, 100 workers were employed in the factory, all others in home work.
-Over the centuries, the workforce also included forced laborers, many women and children.
+The factory was a pioneer of its time, introducing fixed working hours and early social welfare.
+It coordinated tens of thousands of home-based workers, reaching its peak in 1791: of 49,292 employees, 100 worked in the factory, all the others from home.
+Over the centuries, the workforce also included forced laborers, many women, and children.

 The architect Johann Michael Prunner gave the building a magnificent, palatial appearance between 1722 and 1726.
 This masterpiece of Baroque industrial architecture was one of Linz’s main attractions for a long time, but was demolished in 1969.
 Only the small “Zwirnerstöckl” still remains today.

-The k. k.
-Tabakfabrik in Linz in 1887 (in the buildings of the former wool factory), after a drawing by H. Smutny.
+The imperial royal Tabakfabrik in Linz in 1887 (in the buildings of the former wool factory), after a drawing by H. Smutny.

 Nordico Stadtmuseum Linz